Artist

 How much does John Lennon make in a year?

-John Lennon is modeled at $2.2M-$7.7M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+John Lennon is estimated at $2.2M-$7.7M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does John Lennon still make money?